ashishshah1995/Hibernate-Relationship-Mapping/README.md

 # hb-05-many-to-many

-Course classcan have many students and students class can sign for many courses
+Course class can have many students and students class can sign for many courses

-Main purpose of foreign key is to preserve relationship between tables and Referential Integrity which is it prevents operations that would destroy relationship.
-Also ensure valid data is inserted into foregin key column, can only contain valid refrence to primary key in other table
+**Cascade**

+1. Applies same operations to related entity

-# Cascade Types (Eg Instructor to Instructor detail).
-By default no operations are cascaded
+2. By default no operations are cascaded

+Eg 1- If we save Instructor then we also save Instrctor detail

+Eg 2- CASCADE Delete - If we delete Instructor then we also delete Instructor detail

+# Cascade Types.

 1. Persist If entity is persisted/saved then related entity will aslo be saved